Myths About Capital Recovery Fees

-Private transfer fees (also called home resale fees and capital recovery fees) have been in the news a lot lately.
-In fact, a significant disinformation campaign has been waged by special interest groups seeking to preserve their outdated, anti-consumer fee structures.
+Capital recovery fees (also called home resale fees and private transfer fees) have been in the news a lot lately.
 Here is where you can separate the truth from the myths.

 Myth: Transfer fees are hidden.